-• Recommendation: UC supports a program level of \$51.303 billion for the base NIH budget.
+Recommendation: UC supports a program level of \$51.303 billion for the base NIH budget.

-UC FY 2025 Request FY 2024 Enacted FY 2025 President's Budget Request \$51.303 billion \$47.081 billion \$50.117 billion
+UC FY 2026 Request FY 2025 Enacted FY 2026 President's Budget Request \$51.303 billion \$47.081 billion TBD

 UC supports \$51.303 billion for the NIH base budget, which is needed to drive U.S. biomedical research progress and help lead to breakthrough discoveries in cancer, the brain and precision medicine-among others-and to achieve life-saving cures and treatments for chronic illnesses and life-threatening diseases.
 This request includes support for the highest levels of funding for the multi-year 21st Century Cures Act, in addition to increased annual NIH funding.
-Additionally, UC supports funding ARPA-H-outside of NIH-and lists ARPA-H separately in this document.
+Additionally, UC supports funding the Advanced Research Projects Agency for Health (ARPA-H)-outside of NIH-and lists ARPA-H separately in this document.
 NIH research funding enables California's biomedical research industry to remain a global innovation leader and supports hundreds of thousands of jobs and economic growth in California and across the nation.
-In FY 2022, UC researchers successfully competed for nearly \$2.6 billion in NIH awards in support of biomedical research and training, receiving nearly half of the amount awarded to all California research institutions, and about two-and-one-half times as much NIH funding as the next highest institution.
+In FY 2024, UC researchers successfully competed for \$2.7 billion in NIH awards in support of biomedical research and training, receiving just over half of the amount awarded to all California research institutions, and more than four times as much NIH funding as the next highest-funded institution.